-The English Placement Test (EPT) is designed to assess the level of reading and writing skills of students entering the California State University.
+The English Placement Test (EPT) is designed to assess the level of reading and writing skills of students entering the California Stat University.
 The CSU EPT must be completed by all non-exempt entering undergraduates prior to enrollment in any course, including remedial courses.
-Students who score 147 or above on the EPT will be placed in college-level composition classes.
-EPT is a part of the Admission process.
+Students who score a total score of 147 or above on the EPT will be placed in college level composition classes.
+Satisfying the EPT testing requirement is part of the admission process.